 If you’d like to talk to a human who can help you choose the best program for you, feel free to request a free consultation here and we’ll do our best to help.

-5 Ways to Tell a Payday Loan Consolidation Scam
+7 Ways to Recognize a Payday Loan Consolidation Scam

 The first place to go to see if a consolidation company is legit is the Better Business Bureau.

-Now you should realize, not every company is going to have pristine reviews, especially in this industry.
-But a legitimate consolidation company or lender will at least respond and attempt to resolve all the reviews.
-If a firm doesn’t bother to respond to disputes, or there are too many reports of scams, than run.
+You should realize that not every company is going to have pristine reviews, especially in this industry.
+But a legitimate consolidation company or lender will at least respond and attempt to resolve negative reviews and complaints.
+If a business doesn’t bother to respond to disputes, or there are too many reports of scams, than run.
 This is likely a consolidation scam.

-The payday industry is full of middle-men called ‘lead generators’.
-These companies don’t actually give out loans or consolidation, they just use internet marketing to capture contact info, and sell it to the highest bidder.
+The payday industry is full of middlemen called “lead generators.”
+These companies don’t actually give out loans or consolidation, they just use internet marketing to capture contact information, then sell it to the highest bidder.

-Usually these lead gen sites will advertise as if they are a company, but really are a referral service.
+Usually these lead generation sites will advertise as if they are a company, but really are a referral service.
 For example, check out this disclaimer on Solid Ground Financial.

 This doesn’t necessarily mean that they are a scam.
-But, you need to vet the loan provider that you are actually dealing with.
-You can’t trust these middlemen to vet them.
+But you need to vet the loan provider that you are actually dealing with.
+Do not trust these middlemen to vet them.

-If you see the mention of any Indian/Native American tribe, you can rest assured that this is not a legit consolidation company.
+If you see the mention of any Indian/Native American tribe, you can rest assured that this is not a legitimate consolidation company.

-Sometimes they will claim they have a ‘license’…but it’s not granted to them by the government…no it’s granted by the Indian Tribe.
+Sometimes they will claim they have a “license,” but that license hasn’t been granted to them by the government.
+It’s granted by the Indian Tribe.

 Be sure to Google the address as well.
-If it’s on Tribal Land, run.
+If it’s located on tribal land, find another lender.

 Payday loan scammers often use “tribal immunity” to break the laws.
-So if you see anything related to an Indian reservation, run!
+If you see anything related to an Indian reservation, run!

-If you can’t find any records of the business, it’s probably a scam.
-Or a middleman at best.
-Any real business will have an address and an official business name which you can use to look them up in whichever state they claim to operate in.
+If you can’t find any records of the business, it’s probably a scam, or, at best, a middleman.
+Any real business will have a physical address and an official business name, which you can use to look them up in whichever states they claim to operate.

-Even scammers can get an LLC — it takes 10 minutes to setup on Legal Zoom after all.
-So if this so-called consolidation company doesn’t have a business record…it’s a scam.
+Even scammers can get an LLC — it only takes 10 minutes to set up on Legal Zoom.
+So if any so-called consolidation company doesn’t have a business record, it’s a scam.